santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Workshops/Workshop 2.md

 >3.
 How does the change improve HTTP performance?
 >
 >**Answers:**
 >1.
-In HTTP 1.0, a connection establishment is needed for every single request / responses.
-In HTTP 1.1, a single connection can be used for multiple requests / responses.
+In HTTP 1.0, a **connection establishment is needed for every** single request / responses.
+In HTTP 1.1, a **single connection** can be used for multiple requests / responses.
+>2.
+Packet errors and loss.
+By reducing the amount of messages sent, we reduce the amount of error checking that needs to be done.